What to Eat in Florence

 Crostini con fegatini (chicken liver crostini)

 Crispy toasted bread topped with a rich and salty chicken liver pâté, making it a perfect appetizer for your afternoon or evening aperitivo.
+These are also called crostini neri, literally the black crostini, a name given after the brownish colour of the chicken liver spread.

 Ribollita soup (soup with beans and vegetables plus bread)